I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wia_lh/nf-wia_lh-iwiatransfercallback-transfercallback.md

 ---
-UID: NF.wia_lh.IWiaTransferCallback.TransferCallback
+UID: NF:wia_lh.IWiaTransferCallback.TransferCallback
 title: IWiaTransferCallback::TransferCallback method
 author: windows-driver-content
 description: The IWiaTransferCallback::TransferCallback method is implemented by an image processing filter.
 It is called by the WIA service as a result of an application calling IWiaTransfer::Download or the preview component's IWiaPreview::GetNewPreview.
 old-location: image\iwiatransfercallback_transfercallback.htm
-old-project: Image
+old-project: image
 ms.assetid: dc6c2057-9617-4c69-ac79-2a8f910a1ee2
 ms.author: windowsdriverdev
-ms.date: 12/14/2017
+ms.date: 1/10/2018
 ms.keywords: IWiaTransferCallback, IWiaTransferCallback::TransferCallback, TransferCallback
 ms.prod: windows-hardware
 ms.technology: windows-devices